ivanov-ivo/BarberShop/docs/USER_GUIDE.md

 #### Booking Confirmation
 - **Success Message**: Green notification appears after successful booking
-- **Confirmation**: Your appointment is automatically saved
+- **Confirmation**: Your appointmentDatabaseEntity is automatically saved
 - **No Email**: Currently, no confirmation email is sent

 ### Managing Your Booking

 #### Viewing Your Appointment
-- Contact the barbershop directly to check your appointment
+- Contact the barbershop directly to check your appointmentDatabaseEntity
-- Barbers can view and manage appointments through their dashboard
+- Barbers can view and manage appointmentDatabaseEntities through their dashboard

 #### Canceling or Rescheduling
-- Contact the barbershop directly to modify your appointment
+- Contact the barbershop directly to modify your appointmentDatabaseEntity
-- Barbers can edit appointments through their dashboard
+- Barbers can edit appointmentDatabaseEntities through their dashboard

 ## 💇 Barber Guide